-e) Standards issued but not yet effective
+Accounting standards issued but not yet effective

-The accounting standards, amendments and revisions which have been published and are mandatory for compliance for the Company's accounting year beginning on or after 1 January 2022 are listed below.
+The accounting standards, amendments and revisions which have been published and are mandatory for compliance for the Company's accounting years beginning on or after 1 January 2023 are listed below.
 The Company has opted not to early adopt these pronouncements.